EPA for State and Local Governments

 - Landfill Methane Outreach Program (LMOP): By preventing emissions of methane (a powerful greenhouse gas) through the development of landfill gas energy projects, LMOP helps businesses, states, energy providers, and communities protect the environment.

-Complying with and Enforcing Environmental Laws
+Complying with and enforcing environmental laws

 -